matthiask/406.ch/posts/20250522-django-javascript-modules-and-importmaps.md

 While this approach works, there are several issues to address:

-- Different modules may want to use their own importmaps.
-The discussion is ongoing and it isn't clear if this will happen at all.
-So for now we're stuck with managing a single importmap in the backend.
+- I don't really like global variables but there doesn't seem to be a way around it.
+Browsers want to use a single importmap only (even though the algorithm for merging importmaps exists in the spec!) and the importmap has to be included above all ES modules.

 - The importmap may be added twice to the HTML when using a widget that works in both the admin and frontend contexts.
 Currently, if you want to avoid this problem or ugliness you have to determine in your Django form field if the code is requesting an admin widget or another widget, either by inspecting the callstack (very ugly) or by checking if the `widget` argument to the form field constructor is set to an admin-specific widget (also somewhat ugly, since widgets can be classes, instances, or not provided at all).